pippinbarr/chesses/process/process-journal.md

 It's definitely the case that there are extra legal moves available in some modes that won't be identified as such by the chess engine? e.g. in Gravity you could drop a piece in front of the king (using the gravity property) to protect it from check.

 ## Requires more thought.

+---

+## Down with legal moves (Friday, 2 August 2019, 19:29PM)

+So with a little checking in the source code for chess.js (weirdly not in the docs?) it turns out you can specify that the engine should return all moves from a position, not just legal moves.
+Most importantly, this means it will allow moves that put the king in check.

+With that in the pocket it would be possible to detect a variations set of legal moves by running through all possible moves, running them through the variation's specific outcomes, and then eliminating the moves that result in check?
+This would admittedly return me to a situation where the game might 'inexplicably' not allow moves that seem like they should be possible?
+But more likely it'd just make a few moves possible that wouldn't be in other modes.

+All this suggests that it's important to be able to simulate moves, check their check status, and then undo them - which the engine provides for fine.
+I don't see this being a massive problem really?
+But perhaps it will be.
+Anyway it seems like there's a way through.
+It also allows detecting checkmate because it would just be that you're in check with no legal (in the sense of the variation) moves available.

+Basically it shouldn't be too horrific?